gspia/reflex-dom-htmlea-vs/README.md

 # reflex-dom-htmlea-vs

-vector-sized trials with the reflex-dom-htmlea -lib
+Vector-sized trials with the reflex-dom-htmlea -library.

+We move some code from reflex-dom-htmlea here.